Inflectra/rapise-documentation/docs/Guide/rest_web_service.md

 ![Created Script](./img/rest_web_service11.png)

+The script is always generated within the `Test()` function of the current `Main.js` file.
+The term *current* refers to the `Main.js` file of the test, test case, or Page Object / Module to which this `.soap` definition belongs.

+In the case of a Page Object, you would need to cut the generated code from `Test()` and paste it into the corresponding `<PageObject>_DoAction` function.

 As well as simply calling the `DoExecute()` method of each REST web service object to call the previously defined operation, you can use the various properties on the REST service object to send through specific parameter values, add/remove headers, change the authenticated user, change the request body as well as inspect all of the attributes in the request and response.

 This allows you unparalleled control over the web service request, with the ability to debug and diagnose web service issues in addition to being able to quickly call the learned operations.